Theme parks are always a good excuse for an unforgettable stop along the way and we can find some great ones in Germany.

-In 2005, on the 125th anniversary of the Margarete Steiif company, the museum was opened.
+In 2005, on the 125th anniversary of the Margarete Steiff company, the museum was opened.
 Now 2000 Steiff stuffed toys are on display and kids can run around them in two-storeys museum, which spread over 2400m2.

 We really enjoyed the animation story at the beginning, which showed us how everything begun and how the teddy bear was made.
 After that we could explore the museum by ourselves, walk through special zoo with stuffed animals in original sizes and enjoyed the world’s largest plush slide in shape of 15 meters long snake.

-If you are traveling family or a collector of teddy bears, you for sure will enjoy the Steiff museum a lot.
+If you are traveling with kids or a collector of teddy bears, you for sure will enjoy the Steiff museum a lot.
 And if you want to give your kids one of a kind experience, make sure to book teddy bear workshop in advance, where your kids will be able to make their own stuffed animal (teddy bear, frog, rabbit, pig, sheep).